 Types of Recurring Billing Situations

 ACH or Automated Clearing House payments work like electronic or eChecks, which are good for larger transactions.
-One benefit for ACH is they will usually incur lower fees, especially for larger purchases or recurring billing.
+As mentioned, ACH transactions usually incur lower fees, especially for larger purchases compared to credit card transactions.
+Another benefit to ACH payments is that bank account numbers rarely change, therefore, it’s less likely that a debit will fail due to a cancelled account or expired information.

 Taking Advantage Of Your Existing Payment Gateway’s Features